 Carefully consider what added value the app you have in mind will offer users compared to what’s already out there.
 What are your apps’ selling points?
-What does it do the most similar existing alternatives don’t?
+What does it do that most similar existing alternatives don’t?
 Are these features or functionalities enough to convince users to switch to your app?
 How quickly and easily could larger competitors replicate anything new your app does that gives it a competitive advantage?

 Does it make sense to build your app from the ground up?
 If it’s a general utility app for something like making bookings or other functions many businesses have, there are almost certainly apps that have been developed by someone else you can white label for the same result at a fraction of the cost.

 Your idea needs validation